 Man is not the only snarling beast to take the field during times of war.
 In 1942 the American Kennel Association with the help of another group named Dogs for Defense began a campaign to have the American people volunteer their canine companions for active duty.

 The American volunteer response was so swift that by March of that same year the Quartermaster Corps began inducting dogs as service animals.
-Their training was completed at numerous special camps across the US.
-There was some initial difficulty in structuring how and where these dogs received their training, but they were eventually schooled for duty as Sentry, Scout/Reconnaissance, Sled & Pack, Messenger, or Mine Detection dogs.
+Their training was completed at numerous special camps across the U.S. There was some initial difficulty in structuring how and where these dogs received their training, but they were eventually schooled for duty as Sentry, Scout/Reconnaissance, Sled/Pack, Messenger, or Mine Detection dogs.

 Each dog was awarded a certificate of faithful service and honorable discharge.
 Every dog was shipped to their owner at the government’s expense, and all were given a kit consisting of their awards, a collar, a leash, and a copy of the War Department manual War Dogs.
-Once home, the soldiers, both man and hound, kicked the mud from their feet and bottled that ferocity they unleashed overseas, knowing that their courage and sacrifices had earned themselves and their countrymen, at last and at least, a few quieter days.
+Once home, the soldiers, both man and hound, kicked the mud from their feet and bottled the ferocity they unleashed overseas, knowing that their courage and sacrifices had earned themselves and their countrymen, at last and at least, a few quieter days.